amunsee/Cs-290-W22/final_project/readme.md

 all client end files are stored in public subfolder of this directory, words.json will be in the same level of the directory as the node server.

+review of assignment 0 and my old projects is in commentary.md

 Rough design documents:

 ![20220310_213911](https://user-images.githubusercontent.com/97048406/157810480-f17332f1-160c-4172-9abe-ff22565fb69b.jpg)